LLNL/maestrowf/docs/index.md

 ----

-Bring rigor, reproducability, and shareability to your computational science following the model set by the experimental disciplines.
+Bring rigor, reproducibility, and shareability to your computational science following the model set by the experimental disciplines.
 Specify computational processes in a generalized way such that they can be documented, shared, executed, and easily reproduced.

+## Why Maestro?

+Maestro gives an easy path to automating and orchestrating your workflows, building upon your existing shell and batch (HPC scheduled scripts/tasks) script tasks to layer on parameterization, task dependencies, and output isolation.

 ## Getting Started is Quick and Easy

+-   Install: build a virtual environment and install maestro into it (python 3.6 or greater)

+    ``` console
+    python -m virtualenv maestroenv

+    source maestroenv/bin/activate

+    pip install maestrowf
+    ```

+    And you now have the `maestro` command available in your shell

 -   Create a `YAML` file named `study.yaml` and paste the following content into the file
     <!-- NOTE: add the ! after the annotations in later version of material theme to strip comments -->